DamoM73/space-rescue-tutorials/06_spaceship.md

 So you ship should be moving now.
 Save `Ship.py` and then run the game using `MainController.py`

+## Commit and Push

+We have finished and tested another section of code so you know what you should do - commit and push.

+To do this:

+1. In GitHub Desktop go to the bottom left-hand box and write into the summary `Created Spaceship object`.
+2. Click on **Commit to main**
+3. Click on **Push origin**

+Now the work from this lesson is committed and synced with the online repo.

 ## Completed file states

 Below are all the files we used in this lesson in their finished state.